ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 };
 ```

-After building the application, CKEditor 5 will run with the UI translated to the specified language.
+After building the application, CKEditor 5 will run with the UI translated into the specified language.

 For more information, please refer to the {@link features/ui-language Setting UI language} guide.